Beta-Alanine Tingling: Why It Happens & How to Stop It

 Fitness coach reassuring athlete about safe beta-alanine tingling side effect

-The tingling is simply a sensory reaction.
+The tingling (paresthesia) is simply a sensory reaction.
 It doesn’t mean there’s anything wrong with your body or that you’re having a bad reaction.
 Most people find it fades within 30–60 minutes.

 For example, one of my clients, Lucas, freaked out the first time he felt it before a heavy squat session.